Skip to main content

 • Where: Bucks County, Pennsylvania

-• When: The arrest and charges were announced by the Bucks County District Attorney’s Office, according to MSN
+• Key agency: Bucks County District Attorney’s Office, per MSN

 Source: MSN